Why was CASR Part 175 introduced?

 Who would the Aeronautical Data Originator - AIP Responsible Person be?

-The person required by CASA to be the primary Aeronautical Data Originator – AIP Responsible Person must be the individual or an individual within the organisation that owns/operates the Aerodrome(s), Aircraft Landing Area(s) or Helicopter Landing Site(s).
+The person required by CASA to be the primary Aeronautical Data Originator – AIP Responsible Person must be the individual or an individual within the organisation that owns/operates the Aerodrome(s) with an ERSA FAC page.
 This person must complete a Data Product Specification form and send to firstname.lastname@example.org

 In some instances the primary Aeronautical Data Originator – AIP Responsible person, may engage through formal agreements, and nominate other third parties to manage the activities and aeronautical information for their facility.
 In this case the primary Aeronautical Data Originator – AIP Responsible Person must ensure the third party also nominates and registers any individual(s) as an Aeronautical Data Originator by completing relevant section in the DPS.
 It must be noted that the primary Aeronautical Data Originator – AIP Responsible person will retain all CASR Part 175 accountabilities.

-Nominated Aeronautical Data Originator – AIP Responsible person(s) are responsible for any information or change of information to the respective Aerodrome(s), Aircraft Landing Area(s) or Helicopter Landing Site(s).
+Nominated Aeronautical Data Originator – AIP Responsible person(s) are responsible for any information or change of information to the respective Aerodrome(s).
 This person would also be responsible for sending this information or change of information through to Airservices at email@example.com

 What does this mean to me?